What is UI/UX Design? Difference between UI and UX Design

 High Demand for UI/UX Designers

-There is a high demand for UI/UX designers and web developers, both globally and in Canada.
-This demand is driven by the increasing reliance on digital platforms and the need for businesses to create user-friendly, aesthetically pleasing, and functional websites and applications.
+There is a high demand for UI/UX designers and web developers all around the world, and in Canada.
+The increasing reliance on digital platforms and the necessity for business to make aesthetically pleasing and functional websites and applications driving this demand.

 Here are some factors contributing to this demand: